 or dog right away.
 Don't wait a week or two to let him "settle in".

 Have a properly sized crate in a central room of the house before you

 even bring the dog home, where he can stay for up to 8 hours a day.

 Instead of giving free rein while house training a puppy, crate him when you go away, at night and at any time that you can't have both eyes on him.
 This is not punishment - if you take time to properly crate train the pup, he will enjoy being in his "den".

-Once the pup pees or poops outside, praise immediately.
+Once your pup pees or poops outside, praise immediately!
 If you wait until you're back inside before you give a cookie, it will be too late and he won't understand that he's getting it for peeing, and not for coming in the house or sitting in front of you.

 If you need to set a timer to remind yourself to take your puppy out, do it!
+Timers are my life savers.
 Otherwise there will be a puddle in the house...

 If you can catch it on time, clap your hands loudly or say "eh!" to startle the pup in the midst of peeing/pooping.
 Then rush him outside.
 Don't ever scold the dog for going inside, or you will make him afraid to pee in front of you (think road trips...).

 If you've missed this opportunity, take a clean sponge and sop up the pee or pick the poop up in a bag.
 Take the sponge/bag out with your puppy to the designated "bathroom area", and wipe it on the grass.
 Encourage him to sniff it - he needs to smell the pee/poo outside on the grass to understand it!